 Arrangements for financial reporting aim to ensure the accessibility of financial information for readers and users of financial reports.
-On complex matters of communication, for example consultation on budget, precept and services, professional support has been procured to ensure a robust public understanding of complex issues.
+On complex matters accessible summary statement.
+The financial of communication, for example consultation on budget, precept and services, professional support has been procedure to ensure a robust public understanding of complex issues.